wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/viva-connections-get-started/includes/4-understand-viva-connections-extensibility-capabilities.md

-In this module, you get a high-level overview of the ways in which you can extend Viva Connections.
+In this unit, you get a high-level overview of the ways in which you can extend Viva Connections.
 For more information about these extensions, see the links to the dedicated Lean modules about Viva Connections extensibility in the summary unit.

 ## Web parts

 The Viva Connections desktop experience is implemented through modern SharePoint pages in SharePoint Online.
 You can extend these pages with HTML widgets named *web parts*.
-Editors can place web parts in the content area of pages.
+Editors can place web parts in the content area of pages and configure them to their needs.

 :::image type="content" source="../media/4-web-parts.png" alt-text="Screenshot of a modern SharePoint page in edit mode, showing different sections and web parts.":::

-What's special about web parts is that editors can place them on pages and configure them to their needs.
-You use web parts to extend the Viva Connections desktop experience.

 ## Application customizers